top of page

 With all that said, the truthfulness of photography also depends on those who control its circulation.
 Somebody decides what gets seen and how much of it.
 But there is a difference between the propaganda apparatuses engineered by totalitarian regimes, and democratic institutions that distribute photographs more independently and benevolently.
 Of course, that too is a matter of degrees.

-There’s a lot more to the truthfulness of photography, but that might be enough to drive the point home.
+There’s a lot more to the truthfulness of photography, but that might be enough to drive the point home for today.
 Let’s wrap it up with some examples for take away.

 Grumpy Winston Churchill is an iconic portrait that reveals the statesman’s infamous moodiness, but hides the fact that photographer Yousuf Karsh provoked the demeanor by taking away the old man’s cigar.
 A candid shot with the cigar and smoke and all would have been more true to the situation the moment occurred in, as described by Karsh.
 Color, too, would have transported more of the reality witnessed by those in the room, but black and white photography was still more practical in 1941.

-Dorothea Lange’s Migrant Mother is a candid moment, but it might have us believe that poverty equals misery and that the Great Depression translated directly from economics to mental wellbeing, having everyone depressed always.
+Dorothea Lange’s Migrant Mother is a candid moment, but it might have us believe that poverty equals misery and that the Great Depression translated directly from economics to mental wellbeing, having everyone depressed at all times.

 In Jacobus Rentmeester’s Jumpman, Michael Jordan looks like he is flying, but at least he flies in color.